bryantjay/Portfolio/README.md

 ---

-👋 **Hello!** I'm a data analyst with a unique background in business administration, music, and applied analytics.
+Hello!
+I'm a data analyst with a unique background in business administration, music, and applied analytics.
 I earned a Graduate Certificate in Data Analytics from the University of Washington and hold dual bachelor's degrees from the University of Central Florida.

-Currently, I work with **DataAnnotation** as an independent analyst, where I build and evaluate AI training data, focusing on programming logic in **Python, SQL, R**, and spreadsheets.
+Currently, I build and evaluate AI training data as an independent analyst, focusing on programming logic in **Python, SQL, R**, and spreadsheets.
 I also assess model outputs for safety and accuracy.

 My experience spans promotional marketing, nonprofit volunteer work, and customer-facing retail.
-I bring both technical skills and people-oriented insight to every project—something I aim to showcase in this portfolio.
+I bring both technical skills and people-oriented insight to every project.

 ---

-### 🔧 Technical Toolbox
+### Technical Toolbox
 **Languages & Tools**: Python, R, SQL, Jupyter Notebooks, Tableau, Power BI
 **Productivity & Web**: Excel, Word, PowerPoint, Outlook, WordPress

 ---

-## 📁 Projects
+## Projects

-### 🐦 Twitter Tableau Dashboard
+### Twitter Tableau Dashboard

 **Tools**: R, Tableau
 **Description**: Personal Twitter data dashboard visualizing engagement and posting patterns.